Artificial General Intelligence for Medical Imaging Analysis: Large Multimodal Models for Medical Imaging

+\begin{itemize}[leftmargin=10pt] \item \textbf{Image-to-Text Models}: At present, the principal deployment of multimodal models in the medical domain is primarily within Visual Question Answering (VQA) models \cite{li2023blip}.
+These models enhance diagnostic efficiency by facilitating the effective analysis of medical images such as X-rays, CT scans, and MRI scans.
+By posing queries to the VQA model regarding features, abnormalities, or regions of interest within an image, medical practitioners can receive pertinent and detailed answers, aiding in the interpretation of complex medical images.
+This technology has the potential to reduce diagnostic errors, enhance accuracy, and speed up the diagnostic process, ultimately leading to improved patient outcomes.
+CLIP (Contrastive Language-Image Pretraining) \cite{radford2021learning} is a vision-language model in the general domain developed by OpenAI.
+It is trained by learning to associate images and their corresponding textual descriptions using contrastive learning.
+The pre-trained image encoder can be utilized to obtain image embeddings that facilitate tasks such as image classification, and image-text retrieval.
+Due to its versatility and impressive cross-modal understanding capabilities, CLIP is a robust tool for combining visual and textual information.
+MedCLIP \cite{wang2022medclip} enhances and extends the general domain CLIP model to the medical domain by decoupling images and texts for multimodal contrastive learning to employ unpaired medical images and texts.
 In conjunction with the newly released open-source Language Learning Models (LLMs) such as LLaMA \cite{touvron2023llama}, Alpaca \cite{alpaca}, and Vicuna \cite{chiang2023vicuna} which serve as text decoders, MedCLIP \cite{wang2022medclip} can function as an image encoder in VQA models.
 XrayGPT \cite{xrayGPT}, a medical domain VQA model similar to miniGPT-4 \cite{zhu2023minigpt} in the general domain, automates the analysis of chest radiographs based on provided X-ray images.
-Specifically, the pretrained LLM Vicuna \cite{chiang2023vicuna} is first fine-tuned using medical conversation data comprising approximately 100k real dialogues between patients and doctors and 30k radiology conversations to acquire domain-specific knowledge in the medical domain.
+Specifically, the pre-trained LLM Vicuna \cite{chiang2023vicuna} is first fine-tuned using medical conversation data comprising approximately 100k real dialogues between patients and doctors and 30k radiology conversations to acquire domain-specific knowledge in the medical domain.
 Subsequently, a high-quality dataset of 217k chest X-ray findings report from two datasets (MIMIC-CXR and OpenI) are used for fine-tuning the XrayGPT \cite{xrayGPT}, which aligns the frozen MedCLIP as medical image encoder and Vicuna as text decoder to generate chest radiographs summarization from given X-ray images.

 \item \textbf{Text-to-Image Models}: While significant progress has been made in the field of text-prompt image analysis in general domains with models such as Stable Diffusion and DALL·E 2, it remains a formidable challenge in the medical domain \cite{kazerouni2022diffusion}.
 Medical images, characterized by complex features, varying intensities, and region-specific content, demand a heightened level of precision and strict adherence to specific rules and principles in comparison to general images.
 The advent of multimodal models has opened prospective applications focusing on text-prompt image analysis.
 Below are three potential applications of Text-to-Image models.